forgery810/fl-studio-presonus-atom-sq/README.md

 This is in the beta stage with known bugs and far from complete functionality.
 It is functioning well enough to be useful.

+If you use this please let me know of any bugs through github or any suggestions at forgery810@gmail.com

 #   FL Studio Setup

 Update to the latest FL Studio version.
 This will not work on some earlier versions of FL.